shravan-kuchkula/udacity-data-eng-proj3/README.md

 * **Kafka Connect Producer**: The third type of producer is simply a `Kafka Connect` JDBC source connector, which is going to connect to Postgres and extract data from a `stations table` and places it into Kafka topic:
   * TOPIC: `org.chicago.cta.stations`: contains `Station` records

-***Stream Processors***: As depicted in the architecture diagram, we made use of two stream processors to perform some ETL tasks:
+***Stream Processors***: As depicted in the architecture diagram, I made use of two stream processors to perform some ETL tasks:
 - `Faust` stream processing framework is used to *transform* input `Station` records into `TransformedStation` records that are stored in a new topic:
   * TOPIC: `org.chicago.cta.stations.transformed`: Contains `TransformedStation` records of the format `{"station_id", "station_name", "order", "line"}`.
-If you observe the original `Station` records (shown in the screenshot in the data description section), you will notice that `Station` records do not have a `line` field.
+If you observe the original `Station` records (shown in the screenshot in the data description section), you will notice that `Station` records does not have a `line` field.
 We construct this line from the fields: `red`, `blue`, `green`- this is one of the transformations that is performed by `faust_stream.py`.
 The second transformation is that we discard some of the columns we don't need.

 - `KSQL` is used to create two tables:
   * *TURNSTILES*: This table is constructed from the `org.chicago.cta.turnstiles` topic.
   * *TURNSTILES_SUMMARY*: This table holds the aggregated view of turnstile data by station.
 Since we are modifying the data, a new topic will be automatically created with the same name: *TURNSTILES_SUMMARY*. **NOTE**: Since we created this table using a `CREATE TABLE ..
 AS SELECT .. ` way, an aggregation query will be running on the KSQL server, that will, in real-time, keep updating the TURNSTILE_SUMMARY table with turnstile event counts per station.

-***Consumers:***: Lastly, we have our consumers that will load the data into the dashboard.
-Essentially, we need to have 4 consumers that extract messages from the topics that we created above:
+***Consumers:***: With all of the data in Kafka, our final task is to consume the data in the web server that is going to serve the transit status pages to our commuters.
+To accomplish this we essentially need to have 4 consumers that extract messages from the topics that we created above:
 - *Weather*: To consume messages from `weather` topic.
 - *StationsTransformed*: To consume messages from `org.chicago.cta.stations.transformed` topic.
 - *StationArrivals*: To consume messages from `org.chicago.cta.stations.arrivals` topic.